cossacklabs/hermes-core/README.md

 - **Keystore** contains the symmetric keys (for READ and UPDATE), with as many copies of these keys as there are users authorised to access to the record, where every copy is wrapped (asymmetrically encrypted) with a public credential of the respective authorised user.
 If the permissions to READ and to WRITE extend to not just blocks, but to the list of blocks, they turn into permissions to DELETE/ADD elements.

 The 4th entity of Hermes is **Client**:
 - **Client** (or clients) is the active entity in the Hermes architecture, the one that actually produces or consumes the data.
-The Client only possesses the keypair that allows decrypting the asymmetrically encrypted data from the Server.
+Client only possesses the keypair that allows decrypting the asymmetrically encrypted data from the Server.
 The READ permissions are always checked on Client.
-The absence of the key for performing READ operations will not allow the Client to decrypt the downloaded piece of data.
+The absence of the key for performing READ operations will not allow Client to decrypt the downloaded piece of data.
 The WRITE permissions are checked both on Client and Server so they cannot “fool” each other.

 ### Documentation and papers

 - [Hermes page](https://www.cossacklabs.com/hermes/) and [Hermes product sheet](https://www.cossacklabs.com/files/hermes-productsheet.pdf) contain latest details about features and technical environments (supported technological stacks, databases and client sides).

 - [Project's GitHub Wiki](https://www.github.com/cossacklabs/hermes-core/wiki) contains the ever-evolving official documentation, which contains everything from deployment guidelines to use-cases, including charts and tutorials you might find useful.
+It can also be found on [Cossack Labs Documentation Server's section on Hermes](https://docs.cossacklabs.com/products/hermes/).

-- Ever-evolving [Implementing Hermes-based Security Systems](https://www.cossacklabs.com/hermes/implementing-hermes-based-systems/) document describes details implementing Hermes-based systems in the real world.
+- Ever-evolving [Implementing Hermes-based Security Systems](https://www.cossacklabs.com/hermes/implementing-hermes-based-systems/) document describes the details of implementing Hermes-based systems in the real world.

 - The scientific paper ["Hermes – a framework for cryptographically assured access control and data security"](https://www.cossacklabs.com/files/hermes-theory-paper-rev1.pdf) explains the concept behind Hermes, math model, risk & threats analysis and provides implementation details.
 Useful for security engineers and cryptographers.

 ## Installation

-You can build it manually from source, or install from the available package manager.
+You can build Hermes-core manually from source or install it from the available package manager.

 - If you are running Ubuntu, Debian or CentOS, check [Installing from repository](https://github.com/cossacklabs/hermes-core/wiki/Installing-Hermes-core) page.